 MWS has 12 centres.
-10 centres are grouped into 3 divisions and the remaining 2 consist of the HQ, and AMH (Agarpay Methodist Hospice).
+10 centres are grouped into 3 divisions and the remaining 2 consist of the HQ, and AMH (Agape Methodist Hospice).
 These include:

 - 3 centres serving children and youth via offering childcare, student care services, preventive, developmental and remedial programmes, and awarding annual MWS bursaries to students from poor families.

-- 5 Family Service Centres that provide neighbourhood-based social services agencies, services aimed at strengthening and building strong families, casework and counseling etc.
+- 5 Family Service Centres that provide neighbourhood-based social services agencies, services aimed at strengthening and building strong families, casework and counselling etc.

 - 3 rest centres that serve the elderly, sick and destitute.